Everything Looked Fine

 Why We Built a Pipeline

-Mind Momentum builds AI systems for healthcare clinics — the kind of clinics we work with at places like Evadenta dental clinic.
+Mind Momentum builds AI systems for healthcare clinics — the kind of clinics where we deploy AI reception systems.
 We needed a way to reach similar clinics across Europe and introduce what we do.
 Sending emails one by one was not realistic.
 So we built a pipeline.

 The pipeline finds clinics on Google Maps.
 It checks whether each clinic matches what we are looking for.
 It finds the right contact person.
 It writes a personalized email using AI — not a template, but a message that references specific details about that clinic's services and website.
 Then it sends that email through a system designed to land in inboxes, not spam folders.